 Once a flawed gene has been introduced into the family from the germ lines, it becomes part of the inheritor's blood DNA and germ line DNA (as well as part of all other cells) and can be passed on to future generations.

 Men, as well as women, can be germ line mosaics, and Duchenne dystrophy isn't the only disease in which germ line mosaicism is a factor.
 However, this phenomenon has been particularly well studied in women who've had more than one child with DMD despite showing no dystrophin mutations in their blood cell DNA tests.

 In one small study, six out of 41 mothers of boys with DMD whose blood cells showed no dystrophin mutation went on to have second sons with DMD, presumably because of germ line mosaicism.

-For further reading, see MDA's booklet "Genetics and Neuromuscular Diseases."
 For specific information about your family, see a medical geneticist or genetic counselor through your local MDA clinic.

 "Simply Stated" is a Quest column designed to explain some terms and basic facts about neuromuscular disease.

 - Quest Categories